milanmazgut/milanmazgut/README.md

-# Hi there, I'm Milan Mazgut 👋
+# Hi there, I'm Milan Mažgút 👋

 ## About Me
 - 📸 I'm passionate about photography.